In Depth Baby Product Reviews Led by a Pediatrician

 Adjustability

-If you are an avid runner, having an adjustable stroller can help improve ergonomics and comfort for you and your child.
+If you are an avid runner, having a highly adjustable stroller can help improve ergonomics and comfort for you and your child.
 If you don't run regularly, these features might be less critical.
 A locking swivel front wheel can increase useability in everyday life, adjustable tracking can make running less frustrating or fatiguing, and an adjustable handlebar can help improve posture and alignment for long-term comfort and injury prevention.
+However, if you are more interested in the ease of pushing over a greenbelt at the park, then adjustability might not be that compelling, and you can save money on a stroller that offers less.

 jogging stroller - the guava roam is equally equipped for everyday errands as it is...